licensezero/guide.licensezero.com/index.md

 ## <a id="private-licenses">Private Licenses</a>

-Users who can't meet the conditions of the public `LICENSE` terms for a License Zero project can buy a private license that allows them to use the project without meeting those conditions.
+Users who can't meet the conditions of the public `LICENSE` terms can buy a private license that allows them to use the work without meeting those conditions.
 License Zero publishes a [form private license](https://licensezero.com/licenses/private), and sells private licenses to users on developers' behalf.

-Each private license grants the buyer broad permission under copyright and patent law to use the software, in language a bit more like what a company legal department would expect.
+Each private license grants the buyer broad permission under copyright and patent law to use contributions to an open software project, in language a bit more like what a company legal department would expect.
 Otherwise, the legal effect is much like that of a permissive public license, like MIT or BSD, except the private license applies only to the person who bought it, from the date they bought it.

+### <a id="private-sublicensing">Private Sublicensing</a>

 Private licenses give the buyer limited ability to pass their licenses on, or sublicense, others.
 Generally speaking, buyers can pass their licenses on to others if they build software with significant additional functionality over and above that of the License Zero code they use.
 They can pass on only the right to use the License Zero as part of the new program they've created, and to maintain it.
 They _can't_ pass on their license to make changes or build other programs with the software.
 In other words, buyers can sublicense the "user" parts of their private licenses, but not the "developer" parts of their private licenses.
 Other developers who want to develop new programs, commercially or as closed source, need to buy their own private licenses.

+### <a id="private-license-scope">Private License Scope</a>

+Private licenses last forever, and cover the set of contributions to an open software project that a developer tags with the same [identifier](#identifiers) listed in the private license.
+To use an open software project without following the rules of its public licenses, users need other licenses, like private licenses from licensezero.com, that cover every contribution to the project.

+Once a developer publishes contributions to a project tagged with a particular identifier, those contributions become forever linked to that identifier.
+Developers can't take those contributions back, so that private licenses sold for for that identifier no longer cover them.
+That means users can buy the private licenses required for a particular version of a project, and rest assured that they will always have the rights they need for that version.

-Private licenses last forever, and cover all contributions the developer makes with the same [project identifier](#identifiers) listed in the private license.
-Developers don't promise to do any new work, or make it available under the same project identifier, by selling private licenses.
-That leaves developers in charge of what code gets covered by private licenses for specific project identifiers.
-If a developer embarks on a rewrite, or adds significant new functionality in a major release, they can define a new project identifier for that new work, and charge for private licenses to use it.
+Apart from this rule against taking contributions back, developers retain total control over what work is covered by a particular identifier.
+If a developer embarks on a rewrite, or adds significant new functionality in a major release, they can create a new identifier for that new work, and charge for it separately.
+If the new work builds on the old work, users will need private licenses for both identifiers to use the combined project.

+In general, there is only one situation where License Zero ever signs any agreement that requires a developer to do work in the future: When a customer sponsors [relicensing](#relicensing) of a set of contributions, the developer must implement the change, according to instructions in the [relicense agreement](#relicense-agreement).
+Otherwise, License Zero terms only cover work that has already been done.
+Developers can _choose_ to make additional contributions tagged with old identifiers.
+But they can always choose to use a new identifier instead.

+### <a id="business-model-implications">Business Model Implications</a>

+Many companies sell proprietary software on subscription.
+Customers pay a license fee, usually monthly or annually, as long as they use the software.
+Subscriptions create recurring revenue for sellers.
+Customers continue to pay, month after month, year after year, even if the seller doesn't release any changes to the software.

+License Zero does not support subscriptions.
+Customers pay for private licenses just once, and those licenses last forever.
+That design decisions reflects the complexity of subscription licensing, on the one hand, and License Zero's overarching goal of zero friction, on the other.

+Subscription license sellers have to charge their customers repeatedly.
+Each payment can go wrong.
+Payment methods expire.
+Delays and errors abound.
+Customers go out of business, or decide not to renew.
+To cope, sellers pay payment processing and invoice companies, hire billing managers, and even sell debts to collection agencies.

+From the customer point of view, sellers go out of business, retire products and services, or let contracts expire to renegotiate price.
+To avoid getting stranded, customers demand [source code escrow](https://en.wikipedia.org/wiki/Source_code_escrow), transition services, and other protections against getting stuck without critical software.
+They push for long price commitments, or rules limiting how much prices can go up each year.

+All of that complicates subscription license agreements.
+But even the best subscription license agreement eventually ends.
+When a subscription ends, for whatever reason, the customer's license for the software ends with it.
+Looking at an old proprietary software license, it's rarely clear if the license is still good.
+Did one side or the other stop it from renewing?
+Did the payment for this year's renewal actually go through?

+That uncertainty makes anything like a single form for private license, or [a single command to find what licenses are missing](#as-a-user), impossible.
+One-time payments and forever licenses are simpler, both at the time of sale and over the long term.

+That doesn't mean developers can't use License Zero to get paid for work over time.
+As [mentioned above](#private-license-scope), developers have complete control over whether to make new contributions under an existing licensing identifier, or create a new one.
+Developers can create new identifiers for each new major release of a project, or even for each new month.
+It's up to developers to communicate those choices to users, if they like, so users know what to expect.
+As a baseline, License Zero's licenses and terms only grant licenses for the software developers have already made, in the past.
+But licenses for past work don't expire in the future.

 ## <a id="waivers">Waivers</a>

 Waivers work a bit like freebie private licenses.
 Developers can use the [command line interface](#command-line-interface) to generate signed [waivers](https://licensezero.com/licenses/waiver), for specific people, that let them out of `LICENSE` conditions limiting commercial use or require open source release.
 Developers can generate waivers that last only a set number of days, or that last forever.
 The [command line interface](#command-line-interface) treats waivers just like private licenses for purposes of figuring out which private licenses a user is missing for a project.

-You might like to issue waivers to reward contributors to your project who make their work available under a permissive license, for [parallel licensing](#parallel-licensing), extend the free trial period for projects under [Prosperity](#prosperity), or to resolve a question about whether a particular use will trigger the commercial-use time limit.
+You might like to issue waivers to reward other contributors to your project who make their work available under a permissive license, for [parallel licensing](#parallel-licensing), extend the free trial period for projects under [Prosperity](#prosperity), or to resolve a question about whether a particular use will trigger the commercial-use time limit.
 It's entirely up to you.

 ## <a id="relicensing">Relicensing</a>